-*MEMBERSHIP CLASSES 2015-2016 The manner in which our membership classes are presented is currently in transition.
-To learn more about the history of our UU church, and learn what it means to be a member, please contact Rev. Charlie Davis at email@example.com and office, firstname.lastname@example.org.
+* The manner in which our membership classes are presented is currently in transition.
+To learn more about the history of our UU church, and learn what it means to be a member, please contact Rev. Rosemary Morrison at firstname.lastname@example.org or the office, email@example.com.

 The actual steps to officially becoming a member are to fill out a commitment to membership form, and sign our membership book.
 Both of these things you can talk with our minister about.

 What is required of members?

 To retain membership status, members are expected to make and fulfill an annual pledge to contribute financially and to help with one or more church tasks or activities.
 The Board may grant exceptions to these requirements.